ziqch/react-native-rich-editor/docs/Advanced-Guide.md

 There are already some preset format you can find You can find in [Format](../src/react-native/components/format/index.ts).
 But sometimes it doesn't meet your needs.
 Here is an example for a `SizeFormat` to control the font size.

+Note that this hook only can be used in child component of `ReactNativeRichEditor`

 Example:
 ```tsx
 import { useFormat } from '@ziqch/react-native-rich-editor';